k3it/qsorder/README.md

 Download stable windows executable under [Releases](https://github.com/k3it/qsorder/releases)

-v3.0 GUI version is work in progress

 ![screenshot](https://raw.githubusercontent.com/k3it/qsorder/master/qsorder.png)

-qsorder.exe - a console app for audio recordig of N1MM contest QSOs.
+qsorder.exe - a console app for audio recordimg of N1MM contest QSOs.

-v2.12
+v2.13

 this is an external "plug-in" for N1MM which adds a QSO audio recording function. qsorder maintains a buffer in memory and listens for "Contact" UDP broadcasts sent by the logging program.
 The broadcasts trigger a dump of the audio buffer to a file after a specified delay time (default is 20 secs).
 The delay helps with capturing a tail-end after a QSO was entered into the log.